 The GPS is used for calibration purposes only thus it does not control the sequence.
 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.

 The sequence is not GPS controlled.
 The beacon transmits a free running CW message and a fixed length 20 s carrier.

-Unlike most of the other example programs the CW + carrier configuration is hardcoded directly into the .ino file.
+Unlike most of the other programs the CW + carrier configuration is hard coded directly in the .ino file.
 Furthermore, it only has a few possible parameters to configure.
 Please look for the // Beacon variables section.

 This is the nominal normal beacon frequency in Hz, i.e. carrier frequency.
-Change this to match the coordinated and allocated beacon frequency.
+Change it to match the coordinated and allocated beacon frequency.

 This is the beacon call sign.
 This you will have to change and remember to enter it in upper case letters.

 char locator[ ] = “JO65FR”;